jayaemekar/systemdesign/docs/DesigningUberBackend.md

   </kbd>
 </p>

-**How would “Request Ride” use case work?**
+**How would “Request A Ride” use case work?**

-1. The customer will put a request for a ride.
+1. The customer will make a ride request.
-2. One of the Aggregator servers will take the request and asks QuadTree servers to return nearby drivers.
+2. One of the Aggregator servers will accept the request and send it to the QuadTree servers, who will then return nearby drivers.
-3. The Aggregator server collects all the results and sorts them by ratings.
+3. The Aggregator server gathers all of the results and organizes them according to their ratings.
-4. The Aggregator server will send a notification to the top (say three) drivers simultaneously, whichever driver accepts the request first will be assigned the ride.
-The other drivers will receive a cancellation request.
-If none of the three drivers respond, the Aggregator will request a ride from the next three drivers from the list.
+4. The Aggregator server will send a notification to the top (say three) drivers at the same time, and the ride will be assigned to the driver who accepts the request first.
+A cancellation request will be sent to the other drivers.
+The Aggregator will request a ride from the next three drivers on the list if none of the three drivers answer.
-5. Once a driver accepts a request, the customer is notified.
+5. The customer is notified when a driver accepts a request.

-## 5. Fault Tolerance and Replication
+### Fault Tolerance and Replication
-What if a Driver Location server or Notification server dies?
-We would need replicas of these servers, so that if the primary dies the secondary can take control.
-Also, we can store this data in some persistent storage like SSDs that can provide fast IOs; this will ensure that if both primary and secondary servers die we can recover the data from the persistent storage.
+What happens if a Driver Location or Notification server goes down?
+We'd need duplicates of these servers so that if the primary goes down, the backup can take over.
+We can also store this data in some persistent storage, such as SSDs with quick IOs, so that we can recover the data from the persistent storage if both the primary and secondary servers fail.

-## 6. Ranking
+### Ranking
 **How about if we want to rank the search results not just by proximity but also by popularity or relevance?**

-How can we return top rated drivers within a given radius?
+How can we find the best drivers within a certain radius?

-Let’s assume we keep track of the overall ratings of each driver in our database and QuadTree.
-An aggregated number can represent this popularity in our system, e.g., how many stars does a driver get out of ten?
-While searching for the top 10 drivers within a given radius, we can ask each partition of the QuadTree to return the top 10 drivers with a maximum rating.
-The aggregator server can then determine the top 10 drivers among all the drivers returned by different partitions.
+Assume we maintain track of each driver's overall ratings in our database and QuadTree.
+In our system, an aggregated number can represent this popularity, such as how many stars a driver receives out of 10.
+We can ask each partition of the QuadTree to return the top 10 drivers with the highest rating while looking for the top 10 drivers within a defined radius.
+The aggregator server can then select the top ten drivers from all of the drivers returned by the various partitions.

-## 7. Advanced Issues
+### Advanced Issues
-1. How will we handle clients on slow and disconnecting networks?
+1. How will we deal with clients on sluggish or unstable networks?
-2. What if a client gets disconnected when they are a part of a ride?
-How will we handle billing in such a scenario?
+2. What happens if a client is disconnected during a ride?
+In this case, how will we handle billing?
-3. How about if clients pull all the information, compared to servers always pushing it?
+3. What if clients pull all of the data rather than servers always pushing it?